slaveOftime/Fun.Blazor/Docs/90 Cli/README.md

     By default, code will be generated in the `Fun.Blazor.Bindings` folder.

-    `-o|--outDir`: Customize the generated folder name
+    `-o|--outDir`: Customize the generated folder name.

-    `-s|--style`: Customize the style (CE)
+    `-s|--style`: Customize the style (CE).

-3. Enjoy it
+3. Enjoy it.

-    CE style (You need set LangVersion to preview for your project if you are using dotnet 5, because CustomOperation override is in preview):
+    CE style (You need to set the LangVersion to preview for your project if you are using dotnet 5 because CustomOperation override is in preview):

     ```fsharp
     open Fun.Blazor